Always start with a full tank of fuel for both the rider and the bike……..

 Have a look at the outline map of the rally and study the legend.
-If you you want to visit Exmoor look at where the Manned Check Point (MCP) is in that area so you can plan a route to get half of your Unmanned Checkpoints on the way to MCP and half on the way back.
 The way the Unmanned Checkpoints are laid out generally has an interesting route between them.
-DONT JUST ON SAT NAV USE A MAP AS WELL.
-Or plot you proposed route on Google Maps or a similar Route Planning programme.
+DONT JUST RELY ON A SAT NAV, USE A MAP AS WELL.
+Or plot your proposed route on Google Maps or a similar Route Planning programme.
 This will give you an idea of the distance and time required for that route.

 Plan you rest breaks and fuel stops, which are particularly important if you are not used to riding Rallies.